Velkommen! Celebrating 40 Years

 A popular event that grows every year.

 Vike On A Bike

-New Event - A 7 mile mountain bike race for beginners and intermediate.
+A mountain bike race for all experience levels.
 A fun family event.

 The Old World Crafts booths are always an exciting part of the Scandinavian festival.